techno-tim/techno-tim.github.io/_posts/2022-03-19-k3s-etcd-ansible.md

 ansible-playbook site.yml -i inventory/my-cluster/hosts.ini
 ```

+**note: add --ask-pass --ask-become-pass if you are using password SSH login**

 After deployment control plane will be accessible via virtual ip address which is defined in `inventory/my-cluster/group_vars/all.yml` as `apiserver_endpoint`

 ## Removing